-But there’s still some confusion about what the basic concept of a cloud desktop does and doesn’t entail.
+But there’s still some confusion about what the basic concept of a cloud PC does and doesn’t entail.
 Can it be broadly applied to any virtual desktop solution?
 Is it Windows-specific or does it extend to every operating system?
 How does it factor into the trend toward hybrid and remote work?

 The answer is both more straightforward and more nuanced than you might think.